-The dollar rose against the yen and the euro on Wednesday, following the Federal Reserve's announcement it will further unwind monetary stimulus.
+The dollar rose against the yen and euro on Wednesday, following the Federal Reserve's announcement it will further unwind monetary stimulus.

 Get the best of CNBC in your inbox